dotarj/protobuf-net-data/README.md

 # FAQ

 #### Are multiple result sets supported?
 Yes!
-Multiple result sets - i.e, IDataReader.NextResult() - are now supported.
+Multiple data tables ([IDataReader.NextResult()](http://msdn.microsoft.com/en-us/library/system.data.idatareader.nextresult.aspx)) are now supported.
 For example, a DataSet containing the results of 3 SQL queries executed as a single batch.

 #### Are nested DataTables supported?
 Yes!
 Nested DataTables are supported.
-However note that unlike an IDataReader, a DataTable needs to be entirely buffered in memory and cannot stream its contents row-by-row.
+However note that unlike serializing an IDataReader (the goal of this library), a DataTable needs to be entirely buffered in memory and cannot stream its contents row-by-row.
 This library is designed for simple tabular data like time series, matrices, CSV files, and SQL query results.
 Complex or heirarchical data structures should be serialized with JSON or XML.

 #### What exactly from the data reader gets serialized?
 Only the data reader's contents are serialized - i.e., the column name, data type, and values.
 Metadata about unique keys, auto increment, default value, base table name, data provider, data relations etc is ignored.